women's power

 "Whoever does not know my name and my house, you can be sure they are from somewhere else!"

----La Celestina, Spanish alcahueta
+---La Celestina, 15th century play about a Spanish alcahueta

 Clan leaders.
 Wisewomen.
 Oral historians.
 Healers.
 Rebels.
 Drummers.
 Dancers.
 Sibyls.
 Witches...